LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       You might also enjoy our page on [Monet's life story](https://impressionistarts.com/claude-monet-biography.html).
+    sideGalleryImages:
+      - imageTitle: Monet's Impression Sunrise was the work that earned the Impressionists their name
+        imageUrl: /assets/10-paintings-monet-impression-sunrise.jpg
+      - imageTitle: ... but the term 'Impressionism' was initially intended as an insult
+        imageUrl: /assets/10-paintings-monet-impression-sunrise-close-up-boat.jpg
+      - imageTitle: The sun is the focal point of Monet's Impression Sunrise
+        imageUrl: /assets/10-paintings-monet-impression-sunrise-close-up-sun.jpg
   - textTitle: The Dance Class (Degas, 1870-1874)
     text: >-
       ### Degas’ Dance Class series, painted at the rehearsal rooms of the Paris